cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 2. Map a category
 3. Save and generate your feed

+= 1.25.0 - 13/10/2020 =
+* Tested on WooCommerce 4.6.

 == Changelog ==
 = 1.24.0 - 24/08/2020 =
-* Fixed an issue where using an apostrofe in the feed name would make the feed unreachable.
+* Fixed an issue where using an apostrophe in the feed name would make the feed unreachable.
 * Added the g: prefix again for the title and link attributes.
 * Tested on WooCommerce 4.4.